kubernetes-sigs/lws/site/content/en/docs/overview/_index.md

   main:
     weight: 20
 description: >
-  An overview of the LeaderWorkerSet (LWS)
+  An overview of LeaderWorkerSet (LWS)
 ---

 LeaderWorkerSet (LWS) is an API for deploying a group of pods as a unit of replication.
 It aims to address common deployment patterns of AI/ML inference workloads, especially multi-host inference workloads where the LLM will be sharded and run across multiple devices on multiple nodes.